cypress-io/cypress-documentation/content/api/commands/intercept.md

 <Alert type="info">

-`cy.intercept` can be used to passively listen for matching routes and apply aliases to them without manipulating the request or its response in any way.
-As you'll see, this alone is powerful as it allows you to wait for these requests, resulting in more reliable tests.
+`cy.intercept` can be used solely for spying: to passively listen for matching routes and apply aliases to them without manipulating the request or its response in any way.
+This alone is powerful as it allows you to wait for these requests, resulting in more reliable tests.

 </Alert>